 We no longer see things as solid and fixed–and impure.
-And practicing in this way can be difficult–we may forget.
-That goes against our normal behavior, doesn’t it?
-Generally we are quick to criticize or to disparage others with who we disagree, aren’t we?
+But of course, practicing in this way can be difficult–we may forget.
+This outlook goes against our normal behavior, doesn’t it?
+Generally, we are quick to criticize or to disparage others with who we disagree, aren’t we?

 Our goal needs to change to one of non-sectarianism.
 When we talk with other types of practitioners, we should always be respectful.
 Rinpoche explains that his own teacher, Nyoshul Khen Rinpoche described all improvements as a “way of solving human problems”.
 Cars, planes, houses, medicine–all of these were developed to help humans live more comfortably.
 Similarly, Nyoshul Khen Rinpoche observed that all religions came about to serve the needs of people.

 That’s an unusual view, isn’t it?
 Don’t we naturally think that our way is right and others are wrong?
 But can we accept that other purposeful teachings are important to us all?
 Can we see that everybody may need a slightly different approach?

 Instead, from the very beginning of our study, Rinpoche advises us to change that habitual thinking.
 Let’s approach our study with open minds, making an effort not to be segmented.
 Adopt a non-sectarian attitude.
 That’s Rinpoche’s hope for us as we proceed along the path.

 Take some time over the next few days to observe your own critical thinking.
 Do you jump to conclusions without knowing all the facts?
 This week, see if you can catch yourself when you start to criticize others when they state their beliefs.